 While the latest Apple and Samsung phones are capable of running the most demanding mobile games, the market is so popular that there are also dedicated gaming phones like the Asus ROG Phone 3, Red Magic 5G and Black Shark 3.
 Since there are only a handful like this, we've also included the odd 'normal' phones that also offer a good gaming experience.

 Do you need all the highest specs?

-These phones often have specialised hardware or even sometimes clip on controllers to help you game better.
+These phones often have specialised hardware or even sometimes clip-on controllers to help you game better.
 Internals often have boosts in RAM or the most powerful CPU or GPU to help the phone keep up, while high refresh rate displays are common to allow you to hit even higher frame rates while playing.
 A couple even have liquid cooling.

 Specs are pretty important if you want to game to the highest level on a phone, but it does depend on which games you want to run smoothly.
 If you are more into arcade or puzzle games then you might not need to splash out on a high-end gaming phone.